 If your school is not an ALP that's ok.
 You can get a lot of these projects a la carte in our Education Shop.
-You should also consider joining the program.
-It helped launch my career.

 From the day I had the idea for EditStock I knew a partnership with Avid needed to exist.
 After college I attended Video Symphony (VS), a school that taught primarily Avid editing classes.
 My teachers were excellent.
 They brought in footage from their various gigs for us to enjoy cutting.
 My favorite of these instances was when a teacher (one of the best) brought in a roll of work print from The Nutty Professor.
 There is a moment of awe that students experience the first time they see dailies from a famous, or professional actor in general.
 Suddenly making movies becomes real.
 Suddenly it an art.

 But that's where it ends.
 Students are almost never allowed to take that material out of the classroom - leaving them with a chicken / egg problem when it comes to their demo reels.
 Even if they could, it would be hard for an employer to believe that a student edited The Nutty Professor.

 After graduating VS and working in the biz for a while I went back to teach.
 I did exactly what my teachers used to, bring in outside projects, delete the media after class.
 Until one special day...

 I was at LACPUG 'guruing' during stump the gurus, when a marketing manager from Avid asked me if I wanted to show a new feature NAB.
 It was AMA linking.
 I wanted to do it two reasons; 1) I love knowing about new buttons in an app first and 2), Avid was willing to provide some financial and technical support for my short film Handicapped John.